Sitecore/Sitecore.Demo.Platform/docs/Usage.md

 3. Create certificates and initialize the environment file:
    * `.\init.ps1 -InitEnv -LicenseXmlPath C:\license\license.xml -AdminPassword b`
    * You can change the admin password and the license.xml file path to match your needs.

+## Running the demo

+### Pulling the Docker images

+1. Open an elevated (as administrator) PowerShell session.
+2. Navigate to your repository clone folder:
+   * `cd C:\Projects\Sitecore.Demo.Platform`
-4. Pull the latest demo Docker images:
+3. Pull the latest demo Docker images:
    * `docker-compose pull`

 ### Starting the demo containers